 National and International Commercial Airline Crash and Accident Attorneys

 Advances in airplane design, automation, and crew resource management have made commercial air travel much safer than it was at its US inception in 1914.
 Today, a person is more likely to be struck by lightning than to be in a commercial plane crash.
-Unfortunately, design and product defects; negligent maintenance; avionics and automation malfunctions; engine and flight control failures; pilot error; air traffic control errors, and several other hazards do cause commercial airplanes to crash.
+Unfortunately, design and product defects; negligent maintenance; avionics and automation malfunctions; engine and flight control failures; pilot error; air traffic control errors, and several other hazards do cause a commercial airline accident to happen.
 When a commercial flight does crash, the resulting injuries and deaths can be in the hundreds and affect families in countries all over the world.
 In 1996, Congress passed the Aviation Disaster Family Assistance Act which requires Airlines to help crash victims and their families.
 However, these Commercial Air Carriers and commercial aircraft manufacturers such as Boeing and Airbus will retain big firms to defend themselves.
-Napoli Shkolnik has experienced aviation attorneys, an in-house appellate section, and offices in New York City and Long Island, New York; Los Angeles, California; Chicago and Metro St. Louis, Illinois; Wilmington, Delaware; Miami, Florida; New Jersey; and Texas.
+Napoli Shkolnik has experienced aviation attorneys, an in-house appellate section, and offices in New York City and Long Island, New York; Los Angeles, California; Illinois; Wilmington, Delaware; Miami, Florida; New Jersey; and Texas.
 Hunter Shkolnik has been appointed chair on plaintiffs’ steering committees when a disaster requires multi-district litigation.
 We have taken on big corporations and their big laws firms and won.
 It would be our honor to serve you.

 International Airline Accidents